 (i) Provide adequate floor space

-(ii) Provide reliable heat source
+(ii) Provide a reliable heat source

 (iii) Stock chick starter feed